citusdata/citus_docs/develop/migration_data_big.rst

 Big Database Migration
 ======================

-Larger environments can use PostgreSQL logical replication.
-You to stream changes from a PostgreSQL source database into a Citus cluster as they happen.
+Larger environments can use tools like `Citus Warp <https://www.citusdata.com/blog/2017/12/08/citus-warp-pain-free-migrations/>`_, `Debezium <https://debezium.io/>`_, `Striim <https://www.striim.com/partners/striim-for-microsoft-azure/>`_ or `HVR <https://www.hvr-software.com/platforms/postgresql/>`_ for online replication.
+These tools allow you to stream changes from a PostgreSQL source database into our :ref:`cloud_topic` on Microsoft Azure.
 It's as if the application automatically writes to two databases rather than one, except with perfect transactional logic.

-Here are the steps you need to perform before starting the logical replication
+For this process we strongly recommend contacting us by `opening a support reauest <https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest>`_.
+To do the replication, we connect the coordinator node of a Citus cluster to an existing database through VPC peering or IP white-listing, and begin replication.

-process:
+Here are the steps you need to perform before starting the replication process:

 1. Duplicate the structure of the schema on a destination Citus cluster
 2. Enable logical replication in the source database
 3. Allow a network connection from Citus coordinator node to source
-4. Begin the replication
+4. Contact us to begin the replication

 Duplicate schema
 ----------------